-Because of the suggested minimum 3.0 GPA for 3PR enrollment, active participants are eligible for scholarships.
-Undergraduate scholarships include the Hatton W. Sumners Foundation which is open to any undergraduate student as well as the Department of Philosophy & Religion scholarships open to any religion major who is a member of 3PR & Omega Chi.
+Because of the suggested minimum 3.25 GPA for 3PR enrollment, active participants are eligible for undergraduate scholarships, including the Hatton W. Sumners Foundation as well as the Department of Philosophy & Religion scholarships.

-In addition, successful 3PR pre-law students may also qualify for post-baccalaureate scholarships including the full tuition scholarship to Texas Wesleyan School of Law and the President's Scholarship to the Texas Tech School of Law
+In addition, successful 3PR pre-law students may also qualify for post-baccalaureate scholarships including the full tuition scholarship to Texas Wesleyan School of Law and the President's Scholarship to the Texas Tech School of Law.